Wizkiller96/WizBot/docs/md/guides/desktop-guide.md

     - **`2`** simply opens your bot's data folder.
 7. Paste in your **BOT TOKEN** previously obtained

-## Starting NadekoBot
+## Starting WizBot

 - Either click on **`RUN`** button in the updater or run the bot via its desktop shortcut.

-## Updating NadekoBot
+## Updating WizBot

 !!! warning "IMPORTANT"

-    - Make sure Nadeko is closed and not running
+    - Make sure WizBot is closed and not running
         - Run `.die` in a connected server to make sure.
     - Make sure you don't have `data` folder, bot folder, or any other bot file open in any program, as the updater will fail to replace your version